-1.2 Development of the Regional Stormwater Management Program
+1.2 Development of the RSWMP

-Regional stormwater programs began in 1994 when Yakima County and the City of Yakima completed a Yakima Regional Stormwater Management Plan.
-Several efforts to regionalize stormwater programs were made over the next 10 years, resulting in the Regional Stormwater Policy Group (RSPG) being formed in 2005.
-The RSPG consisted of elected officials from the City of Yakima, Union Gap, Sunnyside, and Yakima County whose goal was to review overall program costs and explore mechanisms for further cost savings by regional consolidation.
+Regional stormwater programs began in 1994 when Yakima County and the City of Yakima completed a Yakima Regional Stormwater Management Plan (RSWMP).
+Several efforts to regionalize stormwater programs were made over the next 10 years, resulting in the RSWG being formed in 2005.
+The RSWG consisted of elected officials from the City of Yakima, Union Gap, Sunnyside, and Yakima County whose goal was to review overall program costs and explore mechanisms for further cost savings by regional consolidation.
 Following Ecology's issuance of a final Phase II Municipal Stormwater Permit for Eastern Washington in February 2007, the co-permittees signed a three-year ILA for regional permit compliance on July 5, 2007.
 The original ILA was amended in 2009 for the remaining two permit years.
 Delay in permit issuance resulted in a subsequent ILA that extends the agreement until the second permit is in effect.
-In August 2012 the RSPG decided to reduce oversight of the ILA partnership and delegated staff to continue to work cooperatively, bringing permit updates and issues to the respective boards and councils at least once per year to each jurisdiction.